|Add the 'drop-dead' drop shot to your tennis arsenal|

 If you've seen or played against someone who possesses a good drop shot - you know, the kind that just clears the net and either bounces backward or stops dead - it can be a devastating experience.

-First, you'll need to practice (either with a hitting partner, ball machine, or with a lesson from your pro) hitting balls from around the service lines after they bounce, keeping your grip, wrist and forearm relaxed, and allow the racquet to absorb the pace of the ball.
+First, you'll need to practice (either with a hitting partner, ball ma-chine, or take a lesson from your pro) hitting balls from around the service lines after they bounce, keeping your hand/grip, wrist and forearm relaxed and allow the racquet to absorb the pace of the ball.

 Meet the ball with a smooth, relaxed, high-to-low motion.
 This will allow for more consistency and still put enough backspin on the ball to be effective.